TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Category/Index.rst

 .. note::

-   It is still possible to configure a category tree with `type=select` and `renderType=selectTree` when you want to override specific fields like e. g. the `foreign_table_where` field, but in most cases the simplified :php:`category` TCA type is sufficient.
+   It is still possible to configure a category tree with `type=select` and `renderType=selectTree` when you want to override specific fields, but in most cases the simplified :php:`category` TCA type is sufficient.